Importance and Methods of Sorting Catfishes

 The sorting of fish into groups of the same species occurs only when different species of fish are farmed together.
 At harvest, either for stocking as juveniles or for marketing as food fish, the fish are first sorted by species before being graded, if necessary, by size.

-Note: fish may also be sorted according to sex, for example when stocking fattening ponds for monosex culture of tilapia males or when stocking breeding ponds with a specific ratio of males to females.
+Note: Fish may be sorted according to sex, for example when stocking fattening ponds for monosex culture of tilapia males or when stocking breeding ponds with a specific ratio of males to females.

 Reasons why you may need to grade / sort your Catfishes: